WhiteRabbitTheWorldIsYours/public-docs/api-reference/payment-api.md

 * pssAddr — `string`.
 Account address of the PSS where the payment took place
 * pssName — `string`.
 PSS name as specified in RFR.
 May be empty if PSS haven't provided a name
 * regionCode — `string`.
 Region code of the viewer in [two-letter ISO 3166-1 alpha-2 country code](https://en.wikipedia.org/wiki/ISO\_3166-1\_alpha-2) format.
 * mediumCode — `string`.
 Medium name for the payment.
-For PSS it will likely be always `P2P`
+For PSS it will likely be always `EST`
 * movie
   * id — `number`.
 ID of the movie on themoviedb.org
   * imdbId — `string`.
 ID of the movie on imdb.com